 This included managers in roles as broad as engineering, communications, design, policy, finance, facilities, sustainability, planners and cultural services.

-The year long leadership program involved actively working on a local council water project and developing skills to become an effective sustainability leader and catalyst for sustainability at work and in the community.
+The year long leadership program involves actively working on a local council water project and developing skills to become an effective sustainability leader and catalyst for sustainability at work and in the community.

-The program was offered free of charge.
+The program is offered free of charge.
 Equivalent leadership programs cost up to $8,000.
 Selection was highly competitive and applicants were assessed against selection criteria.

 Water Engineer Engagement and Education Training